justinmiller33/CampaignFinances/README.md

 - Data On Senate Districts.xlsx: Demographic Data on each of the above districts.

+- senate2018.xlsx: All 2018 political donations to senators, regardless of race competition.

 ### Code and Created Files:
 **1. District Locating: Testing ratios of In District and Out of District Donations using Shapefile Data**
 - legFinder.py: Address Extraction and Normalization, Geolocation, District Identification from SENATE2012_POLY.shp